danielsdeleo/chef-workflow2-prototype/skeletons/generated_app/README.md

-# Chef Application Policy for "Demo"
+# Chef Application for "Demo"

 words.